dcdpr/did-btcr2/chapters/Index.md

 retrieve the identifier type, version, network and ::Genesis Bytes::.

 The identifier string MUST consist of three components separated by a ‘:’ character.
-The first component MUST be the string ‘did’, the second component MUST be ‘btcr2’ and the third component is the BTCR2-specific identifier.
+The first component MUST be the string "did", the second component MUST be "btcr2" and the third component is the BTCR2-specific identifier.
 Otherwise an INVALID_DID error MUST be raised.

 The BTCR2-specific identifier is decoded using the